Radial Arm Saws

 But then along came cyber space and the potential for web publishing or at least electronic distribution of books.
 This has opened the door to cost effective publishing of very limited quantities of a given book, and hence the revival of out-of-print books.
 Essentially all I have to do is the layout, and you print it yourself, all of it, or only the pages you want.
 You will find that if you can print in 600dpi, the photos will come out as clear as the original publication.
 Since then a few people every week ask for the book -- so here it is available as a download pdf for purchase.

-The one publishing bug is that the layout was designed for left and right pages (odd pages on the right, even pages on the left) as in a book, rather than consecutive pages out of your printer.
+The one publishing bug is that the book layout was designed for left and right pages (even pages on the left - odd pages on the right), rather than consecutive pages out of your printer.
+Hence the text and graphics make good sense when you see two pages side by side.
 Knowing that will help if you get lost in the text.
-The best copy of this book can be had by printing both sides on thick paper stock and then putting it into a three ring binder.
-The blank pages were left in so that such a layout would work.
+The best copy of this book can be had by printing both sides of thick paper stock and then recreating the left/right layout of a book by putting it into a three ring binder.
+The blank pages were left in so that such a layout would work. -- but see the note below on Version 2.

 I read through this book twenty+ years later and found that nothing needed to be updated; those old saws just keep on cutting.
 Hence the rest of this book is as originally published.
 For a while I sold it on the web, then as part of a DVD, and now here it is back on the web.